iprinceyadav/Machine_Learning/README.md

-in this repo i am just uploading my learing journey  of ML Algorithm
+in this repo i am just uploading my modules  of ML Algorithms